parniya112358/tutorials-for-interns/README.md

  + About
 This repository contains structured educational content designed for cybersecurity internship programs.
-It covers foundational to intermediate security concepts through practical labs, presentations, and exercises.
+It covers foundational to intermediate security concepts.

  + Audience
 - Cybersecurity interns